go-arrower/arrower.org/docs/basics/05-jobs/02-alternatives.md

 docker pull ghcr.io/go-arrower/postgres:latest
 ```

-The image installs the extension into the default database `postges` and makes it available to your database,
+The image installs the extension into the default database `postgres` and makes it available to your database,
 as if it was installed there.

 The image is regenerated every week, so that you might have the latest version of postgres and its base image available to you.